The HMRC £1,500 Rule Explained

 - Wine and spirits collections

-What Happens If You Ignore the Rule?
+What Happens If You Get a Value Wrong?

 How to Get a Professional Valuation